Valve/fallout/README.md

 Attached new volume to instance
-Successfully restored and started the instance with the new volume Instance public hostname: ec2-54-165-20-157.compute-1.amazonaws.com You man want to delete the old, detached volume vol-72436837 and old volume snapshots
+Successfully restored and started the instance with the new volume Instance public hostname: ec2-54-165-20-157.compute-1.amazonaws.com You may want to delete the old, detached volume vol-72436837 and old volume snapshots
 IMPORTANT: You must update your backup command to use new volume_id: vol-3942697c
 ```